Younginiformes

-Younginiformes is a potential group of diapsid reptiles known from the Permian-Triassic of Africa and Madagascar.
-It has been used as a replacement for "Eosuchia".
-Younginiformes (including Acerosodontosaurus, Hovasaurus, Kenyasaurus, Tangasaurus, Thadeosaurus and Youngina) were historically suggested to be lepidosauromorphs, but are currently thought to be basal non-saurian neodiapsids.
-The group is sometimes divided into two families, Tangasauridae and Younginidae.
-The monophyly of the group is disputed.
-A 2009 study found them to be an unresolved polytomy at the base of Neodiapsida, while a 2011 study recovered the group as paraphyletic.
-A 2022 study recovered the Younginiformes as a monophyletic group of basal neodiapsid reptiles, also including Claudiosaurus and Saurosternon as part of the group.
-Some younginiforms like Hovasaurus and Acerosodontosaurus are thought to have had an amphibious lifestyle, while others like Kenyasaurus, Thadeosaurus and Youngina were probably terrestrial.
+Younginiformes is a potential group of diapsid reptiles known from the Permian–Triassic of Africa.
+It has been used as a replacement for the more problematically defined "Eosuchia".
+Younginiforms were historically suggested to be lepidosauromorphs, but are now regarded as basal non-saurian neodiapsids.
+Some younginiforms like Hovasaurus and Acerosodontosaurus are thought to have had an amphibious lifestyle, while others like Kenyasaurus, Thadeosaurus and younginids were probably terrestrial.
+While sometimes recovered as monophyletic, it is often recovered as paraphyletic.